oanda/apidocs/v1/auth.md

 ## Third Party Applications

 OANDA supports web based third party applications to access OANDA API on behalf of OANDA users.
 OANDA's API uses the [OAuth 2.0 protocol](http://tools.ietf.org/html/draft-ietf-oauth-v2-31) to provide this capability.
-It is the responsiblity of the third party application to successfully complete the server-side flow to obtain access on behalf of the user.
+It is the responsiblity of the third party application to successfully complete the server-side flow to obtain the required access token.

-### Registering Your Application
+### Register Your Application

 Contact api@oanda.com to register your application with OANDA.
 Please clearly state in the email that you would like to register your application with the OANDA API and provide the following information.

 * Application name
 * Application description
-* Authorized redirect URI.
-The HTTP redirect URIs must be protected with TLS security.
+* Authorized redirect URI (The HTTP redirect URIs must be protected with TLS security)

 Once all required information is received, we will then email you with the following credentials.